 Wait Groups

 Synchronization is something you might want for concurrency.
-It has been mentioned that your concurrent calls are not traced and your program may terminate without waiting for all of them to execute.
+It has been mentioned that your coroutines are not traced and your program may terminate without waiting for all of them to execute.
+Wait groups allow you to wait for your coroutines to finish.

 For example: